 A quick glance at the dynamic keyword

-It’s just a quick-and-dirty code demo, to show the basic usage of dynamic keyword and difference with other similar constructs.
+keyword and difference with other similar constructs.
 This does not cover any theories at all.
 If you’re looking for more in-depth knowledge, go to MSDN or other good resources that can give better explanations.

-We’ll also look at var and object to see the contrast.
+We’ll also look at var

 Few very basic things to note: